matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 Answer: 'gcloud sql backup create'.

 327) When you create a cloud router, what kind of unique identifier do you need to assign for the BGP protocol?
-Answer: ASN (Autonomous, System number) is a number used to identify a cloud router on a network.
+Answer: ASN (Autonomous System Number) is a number used to identify a cloud router on a network.

 328) Command to create a buckets in Cloud Storage?
 Answer: 'gsutil mb'.